Create Happy, Successful Children

-It doesn’t mean that you hover over your child’s life, doing their homework for them so that they get good grades at school, or calling their bosses at work, after they’ve grown, to make sure that they’re being treated right.
+It doesn’t mean that you hover over your child, doing their homework for them when they’re children so that they get good grades at school, or calling their bosses at work after they’ve grown to make sure that they’re being treated right.

-That is not love, it is neglect; it is disrespectful to your child as an individual for you live their life for them, or to try to.
-Conflating your child’s life with your own (or with your need for love, success, or approval from others) is not love, it is fear.
+That is not love, that is neglect.
+It is disrespectful to your child as an individual for you try to live their life for them.
+Conflating your child’s life with your own (or with your own need for love, success, or approval from others) is not love, it is fear.
+It is neglect.

 It is obviously not-love to criticize and control your children, to abuse them emotionally, verbally, or physically, or to reject them.

-What is less obviously not-love is to smother them to the point where they can’t grow – or to withhold your love, affection, and attention from them out of fear of their dependence on you.
+What is less obviously not-love is to smother them to the point where they can’t grow, or to withhold your love, attention, and support from them out of fear.